alfonsoGarnett/omniRemover/README.md

 * Unhides hidden divs
 * Enables disabled buttons and inputs

-Automatic survey removal detection still needs work.
 All features can be toggled.